sensorlab/sensorlab.github.io/content/people/kbregar/index.md

   url: https://ijs.si

 # COBISS/SICRIS identifier
-cobiss:
+cobiss: 35934

 # The date when joined / departed from the lab.
-Empty if not used
+Empty or remove if not used
-date_start: "2021-10-01T00:00:00Z"
+date_start: "2014-10-01T00:00:00Z"
 date_end:

 # Short bio (displayed in user profile at end of posts)